 Your spouse has deserted you for a continuous period of 2 years or more.

-You and your spouse have been living separately for 2 years or more and your spouse agrees to the divorce.
+You and your spouse have been living separately for a continuous period of 2 years the divorce is agreed.

-You and your spouse have been living separately for 5 years or more, whether or not your spouse consents to the divorce.
+You and your spouse have been living separately for 5 years or more.
+Consent of the other spouse is not required.

 If the marriage has irretrievably broken down, and one of the 5 facts applies, what happens next?

 This will depend upon your particular circumstances, but in most cases the content of the petition is agreed between solicitors to include who will pay the costs of the divorce.

 Every petition follows the same form.
 It contains basic information about names and addresses of the parties, details taken from the marriage certificate and a statement that the marriage has irretrievably broken down.